Z. L. Sung Adventist Academy

 School financial needs are met by tuition, church subsidy, scholarships, and individual contributions.
 Prompt payment of tuition is necessary for school survival.

-Kindergarten – Eighth Grade $4500; Ninth - Tenth Grade $5100.
 Tuition is divided into 10 monthly payments.
-The first month’s tuition is due at registration.
+The first month’s tuition is due at registration

 Even though school is in session for approximately nine months, we have divided the annual amount by ten months to facilitate the parents budgeting.

-The first month’s tuition, registration fee, and activity fee are due on the day of registration
+The first month’s tuition, registration fee, and activity fees are due on the day of registration.

 of each month.
 Payment in full is due upon receiving the statement.
 A late fee of $15/month applies to all outstanding balances after the 10th